awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-resource-sharing.md

 # Resource Sharing in EC2 Image Builder<a name="image-builder-resource-sharing"></a>

-Amazon Elastic Compute Cloud Image Builder integrates with AWS Resource Access Manager \(AWS RAM\) to allow you to share certain resources with any AWS account or through AWS Organizations\.
+EC2 Image Builder integrates with AWS Resource Access Manager \(AWS RAM\) to allow you to share certain resources with any AWS account or through AWS Organizations\.
 EC2 Image Builder resources that can be shared are:
 + Components
 + Images
 + Image recipes